 The reason this is one of the top relationship books is the advice is useful in any partnership, romantic or otherwise.
 Plus, it's a workbook so you can highlight relevant advice, write notes in the margins, and mark important paragraphs.

 Learn about the history of human power by reading studies on the laws of power that govern human behavior.
 While The 48 Laws of Power isn’t focused on romantic relationships, this book will provide you with new insight on why people act the way they do and how you can avoid destructive partnerships.

 This may be a difficult read, but it covers the psychology behind certain human behaviors.
 Power games exist in our everyday life, and this book can be used to help you avoid toxic relationships and people, leading to more control in your life.

 Avoiding drama and resolving conflict in your relationship are keys to a successful partnership.
 The Mastery of Love deals with common myths and assumptions that can undermine a relationship.
 Ruiz talks about how certain misconceptions and beliefs hurt our self-esteem and why power struggles are destructive.
 He also explains the psychology behind our need for love, how to love ourselves, and how to accept and forgive.

 The advice in this book is useful regardless of what stage of a relationship you are in (or if you're single and looking for a partner).
-The focus on how fear impacts our romantic relationships is eye-opening and Ruiz offers plenty of advice on how to achieve your own happiness.
+The focus on how fear impacts our romantic relationships is eye-opening and Ruiz offers plenty of advice on how to achieve your own happiness and build healthy relationships.
 Like many relationship help books, the tone of this book is easy to read and good for casual readers.